PKUFlyingPig/MIT6.1600/docs/lab1.md

   (get operations)?
 How does the client know that the server restarted?

-    _Hint:_ if you get the client and server in an inconsistent state after restarting the server, you can use `python cli.py reset` to get yourself back to a clean starting state again.
+    _Hint:_ if you get the client and server in an inconsistent state after restarting the server, you can use `venv/bin/python cli.py reset` to get yourself back to a clean starting state again.

 2. Why do subsequent client updates (put operations) fail to execute